waifung0207/ci_bootstrap_3/README.md

 * Changelog file
 * Better documentation (e.g. on [Gitbook](http://gitbook.com/))
 * Enhance Form Builder library to support more field types
-* Widget helper to include reusable views (e.g. for Admin Panel components)
-* Example of using Image CRUD
 * API authentication (by API key or JSON Web Token, i.e. JWT)
 * More helpers to enhance code reusability